RISK WARNING

 2. Loss of investment

-The majority of start-up businesses fail or do not scale as planned and therefore investing in these businesses may involve significant risk.
-It is likely that you may lose all, or part, of your investment.
-You should only invest an amount that you are willing to lose and should build a diversified portfolio to spread risk and increase the chance of an overall return on your investment capital.
-If a business you invest in fails, neither the company – nor Funder – will pay you back your investment.
+Many start-ups and early-stage businesses fail or underperform.
+Therefore, investing in these businesses involves significant risk, including the possibility of losing all or part of your investment.
+Only invest funds you are prepared to lose, and build a diversified portfolio to manage risk.
+If a business you invest in fails, neither the company nor Funder will reimburse your investment.

 3. Lack of liquidity